nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_environment.rst

 Setting up the Sidewalk environment
 ###################################

-The documentation will guide you through:
+The documentation will guide you through the setup of your Sidewalk environment.

-#.
-Connecting and setting up your hardware development kit (HDK) to develop and debug embedded applications.
-#.
-Designing your Sidewalk product.
-#.
-Configuring your cloud services and managing your Sidewalk Endpoints.
-#.
-Setting up your Sidewalk Gateway.
-#.
-Provisioning and configuring your Sidewalk Endpoints.
-#.
-Registering and associating with your Sidewalk Endpoints.

 Once completed, you will be able to run a sample application and test it with Sidewalk.

-For the exact steps on setting up your environment, follow the below documentation:

 .. toctree::
    :maxdepth: 1